• EnglishEspañol日本語한국어Português

 To forward your Kubernetes logs to New Relic with our plugin:

-1. Install the New Relic Kubernetes integration following the steps from this page.
+1. Install the New Relic Kubernetes integration.
 This integration includes the Kubernetes plugin for logs.

-2. Optionally, you can further tune your installation in Step 4 from the guided install using the numerous configuration options available in the newrelic-logging repository.
-However, we recommend the standard setup, as it is valid for most users.
+2. Optionally, you can further tune your installation in the guided install using the numerous configuration options available in the newrelic-logging repository.
+However, we recommend the standard setup, as it's valid for most users.

 Important